varun2264/MNProximityManager-Android-SDK/README.md

 ```

-As you can see in this file you not only set which is your api key and secret, but also may set many other optional parameters that configure how _APM_ behaves.
+As you can see in this file you are not only setting which is your App key and secret, you can set also many other optional parameters that configure how _APM_ behaves.

 ---